canonical/subiquity/doc/reference/autoinstall-reference.rst

 * **default:** no default
 * **can be interactive:** yes

 Configure the initial user for the system.
-This is the only config key that must be present (unless the :ref:`user-data section <ai-user-data>` is present, in which case it is optional).
+This is the only configuration key that must be present (unless the :ref:`user-data section <ai-user-data>` is present, in which case it is optional).